GlobalPass-AG/developer/docs/android-sdk/react-native/react-native.md

 ## 3. Connect your module with React Native:

-Define in App.js your modules :
+Define in App.js your modules:

 ![NativeModules](content/native-modules.png)